sameeeyy/PointCloudFR/readme.md

    - Partial Coverage: `Use Most Coverage` - When you only need the tile with maximum overlap

 4. **Data Loading**
-   - Use the auto-load option for immediate visualization
+    - Use the auto-load option for immediate visualization (point clouds with classification or rasters)
     - Disable auto-load for batch processing or when working with many tiles

 ## 🤝 Contributing